-We’ll start off with a really easy homemade plant food recipe that involves coffee grounds.
+We’ll start off with a really easy recipe that involves coffee grounds.
 If you drink coffee, you most likely have coffee grounds leftover that you toss.
 These coffee grounds have a high level of nitrogen that will increase your soil’s acidity.
 To make it, all you have to do is mix the coffee grounds in with the soil.
 Concentrate on the area directly around your plant’s base.
 This works wonderfully for magnolias, hydrangeas, roses, and vegetables.

 Coffee grounds you could use to boost the soil’s nutrients surrounding your plants.

 Recipe Two – General Nutrient Balancer